MapsPeople/docs/src/content/cms/media-library.md

 **INSERT SCREENSHOT**

 A secondary filter also exists, allowing you to sort between media that is user-uploaded, and media that MapsPeople has pre-loaded as default options.
-These MapsIndoors icons cannot be deleted, but using this filter you can opt to not have them displayed.
+These "MapsIndoors Icons" cannot be deleted, but using this filter you can opt to not have them displayed.

 #### Search by File Name